When it comes to starting an online business, there are many options out there. Two of the most popular choices are dropshipping and drop servicing.

 What is dropshipping?

 Dropshipping is a business model where you sell products without carrying any inventory.
 When someone places an order, you simply contact the dropshipping supplier, who will ship the product directly to the customer's door.

 Dropshipping is a great option for new entrepreneurs, as it requires very little startup capital, and there are no ongoing costs.
 You also don't need to worry about shipping or handling products yourself; the supplier takes care of that!

 - Easy to get started.
 Dropshipping is a relatively simple business model to start up, and you don't need to have any experience in the industry to begin.

-- You’re not responsible for shipping and fulfillment.
-This can be a major advantage if you don’t have any experience or skills in this area.
-All of the shipping and fulfillment is taken care of by the supplier, which also saves you time and money.
+- You're not responsible for shipping and fulfillment.
+This can be a major advantage if you don't have any experience or skills in this area.
+All of the logistics is taken care of by the supplier, which also saves you time and money.

 - Low overhead costs.
 Dropshipping doesn't require you to have an inventory, so you don't need to worry about storage or order fulfillment costs.

 - A wide selection of products to choose from.
 Dropshipping allows you to offer a wide range of product categories, so it's easy for you to find an area that matches your interests and skillsets.

 - You don't have direct control over your inventory.
 When you dropship, you rely on your supplier to send you the products that you have sold.
 This means that if they do not have enough stock, or if they decide to stop selling a particular product, you may be unable to fill any orders that come through.

 - You're not in control of your shipping.
 Dropshippers are responsible for the cost and timeframe of delivery.
 Some dropshipping companies offer free shipping, but there will always be a price to pay at one end or another.
 If you have customers expecting their orders by next Wednesday and they don't arrive until Friday, this is likely to upset them.